 A narcissist may use the silent treatment as a power play.
 This is a complete refusal to communicate and is different from the “timeout” or “cooling-off” period that many couples need after an argument.

 A narcissistic spouse may also respond with silence when you ask for help.
 A different but related tactic is to agree to what you said but not follow through.
+In these cases, you may benefit from talking to a Georgia divorce mediation attorney.

 A narcissist expects you to behave in a certain way.
 He or she imposes rules on you, and there are punishments for violating them.